stoikio/jobs/README.md

 1. **Apply**: Send us an email to [tech-jobs@stoik.io](mailto:tech-jobs@stoik.io) with your LinkedIn profile and the position you are applying to, no resume nor cover letter required (5 min).
 2. **Initial Interview**: Meet us in a video call to introduce Stoïk and discuss the role (30 min).
-3. **Technical Assessment**: Complete the take-home technical test (~2 hours by yourself, not timed), followed by a review session via video call (1.5 hours together).
+3. **Technical Assessment**: Complete the take-home technical test (~2 hours by yourself, not timed), followed by a review session via video call (1h30 together).
 4. **On-site Interviews**: Meet the founders and the rest of the tech team at our Paris office (2 hours).

 If all goes well, we'll make you a full-time job offer.